microsoft/PowerShell-DSC-for-Linux/readme.md

 ### Importing resource modules to Azure Automation
 The supplied resource modules with this release (nxNetworking, nxComputerManagement) can be imported to Azure Automation for distribution with DSC configurations.
 To import to Azure Automation, rename the .zip files to remove the _X.Y version string from the file name.
 Such as: nxNetworking.zip and nxComputerManagement.zip.

-## Additional Information Performing DSC Operations from the Linux Computer
+## Performing DSC Operations from the Linux Computer
 DSC for Linux includes scripts to work with configuration from the local Linux computer.
 These scripts are located in `/opt/microsoft/dsc/Scripts` and include the following:

 **GetDscConfiguration.py**